 If ordering a piece with a botanical design, consider how the leaf might be colored with Leaf Grout Colors.
 Like the base, I grout the leaf impressions to give them a smoother and more dramatic look.
 The grout emphasizes the vein patterns.
 I often use three colors in the fill to give the leaf a mottled look, often emphasizing the larger veins with a darker color, and the more delicate veins with two lighter colors.

 I can do general color matching from Sherwin Williams or Benjamin Moore color swatches, or from a picture.
 Note that concrete is not paint, and absolutely exact color matching is challenging.
 Concrete has a non-uniform look by nature, so even the best color matching will result in a piece that is not 100% that color.
 Moreover, numerous variables, including variations in the color of bagged cement, the weather, variations in screens or cameras, and curing of concrete further complicate color matching.
-I usually create several samples for myself to ensure the best color match.
+I create several samples for myself to ensure the best color match.

 Sometimes I work with transparent sealer color stains to achieve an extra depth of color.
 I do not use acid stains in the interest of my health and safety and concerns about environmental disposal.
 Acid stains produce rich and beautiful marbling of brown and copper tones, but the aesthetic benefits do not outweigh other concerns.